The Man in the High Castle ending explained: Series boss unpacks the 'ambiguous' finale

 For David Scarpa, who came on as showrunner for this last hoorah, these 10 remaining episodes were about keeping with the "central theme" that runs through the author's works, "which is that there is no objective reality and, once you realize that, then the only thing that can happen is you lose your mind."
 He likens it to Dick's Do Androids Dream of Electric Sheep?, the basis for Ridley Scott's Blade Runner movie.
 "That's a case where the character's own identity is in question as to whether he's human or a replicant."

-With The Man in the High Castle, inspired by Dick’s novel of the same name, a world-changing event occurs in the last episode.
-With intel provided by Helen (Chelah Horsdal), Juliana Crain (Alexa Davalos) and the Resistance were able to ambush a Nazi train bound for the Poconos after the Japanese decide to end their North American occupation.
+With The Man in the High Castle, inspired by Dick's novel of the same name, a world-changing event occurs in the last episode.
+With intel provided by Helen (Chelah Horsdal) and Juliana Crain (Alexa Davalos), the Resistance was able to ambush a Nazi train bound for the Poconos after the Japanese decide to end their North American occupation.
 Newly minted North American Fuhrer John Smith (Rufus Sewell) and his wife are aboard.
 A rebel explosion hurls the train off its track, killing Helen and compelling John to take his own life in the woods with Juliana, his longtime adversary, by his side to hear his last words.

 "There was a considerable amount of discussion between myself and my partner [director and executive producer] Daniel Percival, as well as others, in terms of how much we wanted to be explanatory in that final scene," Scarpa says.
 "Part of the intention was to invite the audience to have their own interpretation of what they're seeing on screen."